General SAML integration settings

 AuthnResponse must have a valid signature on the Assertions within

-the Response, If the Response itself is signed, it also requires that the signature be
+the Response.
+If the Response itself is signed, it also requires the signature to be

 should send the request to the IdP with an HTTP GET Redirect or a POST.
 The default